 - In olden days, a pig was often allowed to live in the house with the family on an Irish farm.
 He (or she) was commonly referred to as "the gentleman who pays the rent."

 - A single day of good weather that pops up in a long stretch of bad days is known in Ireland as a "pet day."

 "11th Night" is a celebration still widely observed by Protestant groups in northern Ireland, who build huge bonfires across the country on the night of July 11th.
 The fires are lit on the night before the July 12th commemoration of William of Orange’s defeat of King James, a Catholic, in 1690 in the Battle of the Boyne.
-The battle took place near Drogheda,
+The battle took place near Drogheda, north of Dublin.

 - IRELAND FACT: CRYING AT FUNERALS..."Keening" is the Irish version of loud crying at wakes practiced in several European cultures (Italy in particular).
 It involves wailing and expressing endearments in Gaelic to the deceased.
 At some wakes, the Keening goes on for hours, with many participants.

 - Famous wit Oscar Wilde was born Oscar Fingal O’Flahertie Wills Wilde in Dublin in 1854.

 Bram Stoker was working as a civil servant in Dublin when he wrote “Dracula” in 1897.

 - In 1859, Irish scientist John Tyndall was the first to correctly explain why the sky is blue.
 The explanation may surprise you.
 The sun puts out a full spectrum of light colors – but your eyes are most sensitive to blue and red/purple colors.
 Molecules in the air scatter the sun’s blue light faster than they scatter its red light.
 A day-time sky without clouds looks blue because the